13 Ways To Increase Your Protein Intake And See Visible Results

 A ½ cup serving of cooked peas contains up to 8 grams of protein.
 They contain high amounts of protein compared to other vegetables, making them a satisfying snack.
 Peas are abundant in potassium, folate, and fiber– all of which have been linked to improved cardiovascular health.

-Peas are a fantastic complement to a heart-healthy diet because of their high-quality protein, low salt content, and vitamins and minerals.
+Peas complement a heart-healthy diet because of their high-quality protein, low salt content, and vitamins and minerals.
 Therefore, replacing a portion of your packaged snack food or meat intake with peas would be a great choice.

 8. Add Quinoa To Your Diet